CodeYourFuture/immersive-go-course/buggy-app/README.md

 - Read the documentation below carefully to understand the application's intended behaviour (Idea: write down what you find as you read)
 - Read the code to identify how the main pieces fit together and work
-- Make sure the main features works
+- Make sure the main features work
 - Identify and test the access controls and [edge cases](https://en.m.wikipedia.org/wiki/Edge_case)

 ## Notes App